 Don’t Only Focus on Payments

 It’s tempting for borrowers to focus on monthly payments and repayment terms without fully understanding the cost of the loan.
 But some business loans tend to charge higher interest rates, regardless of how solid your credit history and financials are.
-For example, short-term loans, invoice factoring, and merchant cash advances all tend to charge more than traditional term loans, at least for well-qualified borrowers.
+For example, short-term loans, invoice factoring, and merchant cash advances all tend to charge more than traditional term loans (at least compared to what well-qualified borrowers can get.)

 That doesn’t mean these financing options aren’t viable options.
 In some situations, you might need them.
 But you want to make sure you’re getting the best loan possible based on your qualifications, and you want to be confident that you can repay the financing.